christina-taggart/video-game-coloring-book-cpp/README.txt

  *  Christina Taggart
  *  Program 5: Final Project: 3D Coloring Book
  *  CSC 471 with Professor Zoe Wood
- *  Description: User may select a keyboard color that appears in an icon on the screen
+ *  Description: User may select a keyboard color that appears as
+ *  an icon on the screen
- *  As the user explores the world, she or he may select the object they wish to color
+ *  As the user explores the world, (s)he may select the object they
- *  by moving near the object, centering the object in the middle of the screen, and
+ *  wish to color by moving near the object, centering the object in
- *  right clicking to set the color.
+ *  the middle of the screen, and right clicking to set the color.
- *  User may move in forwards, backwards, and side to side directions relative to current gaze
+ *  User may move in forwards, backwards, and side to side directions
- *  as well as perform view rotations using the mouse
+ *  relative to current gaze as well as perform view rotations using the mouse
  *  Objects in world comprised of hierarchical models, and includes animation
  *  glut/OpenGL/GLSL application
  *  Uses glm and local matrix stack
- *  To handle matrix transforms for a view matrix, projection matrix and model transform matrix
+ *  To handle matrix transforms for a view matrix, projection matrix and model
+ *  transform matrix
  *  Base Code provided by Zoe Wood
  *
  *******************************************************/